What have we been doing during the pandemic?

 - Set up a pilot SATS probe delivery service for patients

-When open, our hot sites provided a ‘hot’ face to face assessment service.
-This was available to all patients registered with GP practices who had suspected or confirmed Covid-19.
+Our hot site provides a ‘hot’ face to face assessment service.
+This is available to all patients registered with GP practices who had suspected or confirmed Covid-19.
 Three hot sites were initially set up, with the first opening in the first week of April.
 This was reduced to one – at Elswick Family Practice – as the demand reduced.

 The visiting service was set up to allow patients in their homes or care homes, with confirmed or suspected Covid-19, to be visited by a GP.
-The care home visits are also supported by NuTH’s specialist care home nursing team, and a team of drivers from Newcastle City Council.
+The care home visits are also supported by NuTH’s specialist care home nursing team, and a team of drivers from Newcastle City Council helped during the first few months of the pandemic.

 As with the hot sites, we put together the standard operating procedure.
 We also ensured the right team were in place, procured the necessary equipment and managed the rota.